 The vegetables, fruit, herbs and flowers raised in the Watkins Mill garden are varieties that were available prior to 1880.
 Planted in a combination of raised beds and open plots of vegetables surrounded by herb and flower borders, the garden is based on descriptions of the Watkins garden and gardening practices in use in Clay County during the 1870s.

 It is vitally important that the older varieties, with their varied genetic base, be preserved.
 Without them the world food supply is at risk.
 Watkins Mill is part of a network of living history farms, individuals and organizations such as the Seed Savers Exchange, who preserve the non-commercial varieties and exchange heirloom seeds, keeping the old varieties healthy.
-For more information, write to Seed Savers Exchange at 3076 North Winn RD, Decorah, IA 52101 or call (319) 382-5990.
+For more information, write to Seed Savers Exchange at 3076 N. Winn Road, Decorah, IA 52101, or call 319-382-5990.